ropensci/dev_guide/templates/request.md

 Be respectful and kind!
 See our reviewers guide and [code of conduct](https://ropensci.org/code-of-conduct/) for more.

+[IF MENTORSHIP REQUESTED: You indicated in your form that you'd prefer mentorship for your first review.
+You are free to use me as a resource during this process, including asking questions by email and Slack (you will receive an invite to the rOpenSci Slack), and sharing draft reviews for feedback before posting.
+I'm also happy to have a brief Zoom call to walk through the process.
+Please let me know in your reply if you would like to schedule one.]

 Are you able to review?
 If you can not, suggestions for alternate reviewers are always helpful.
 If I don't hear from you within a week, I will assume you are unable to review at this time.